tar1na/mcp-mem0/README_USER_ISOLATION.md

-# User and Session Isolation in mcp-mem0
+# User Isolation in mcp-mem0

-This document describes the implementation of user and session isolation in mcp-mem0, ensuring that memories are properly isolated between different users and conversation sessions.
+This document describes the implementation of user isolation in mcp-mem0, ensuring that memories are properly isolated between different users.

 ## Overview

-mcp-mem0 now supports **required** `userId` and **optional** `sessionId` parameters for all memory operations.
+mcp-mem0 supports **required** `userId` parameters for all memory operations.
 This ensures:

 - **User Isolation**: Users can only access their own memories
-- **Session Isolation**: Conversations can be isolated by session when needed
-- **Data Privacy**: No cross-user or cross-session data leakage
+- **Data Privacy**: No cross-user data leakage
 - **Security**: All operations require valid user identification

 ## Key Features

 ### 🔒 Required Parameters
 - **`userId`**: **REQUIRED** - Unique identifier for each user
-- **`sessionId`**: **OPTIONAL** - Conversation or session identifier

 ### 🛡️ Security Features
 - Input validation for required parameters